U.N. Sustainable Development Goals

 Our Annual Environmental Sustainability Report links our targets and progress to the SDGs.

 The Sustainability Team carried out a baseline survey to identify King’s contribution to the achievement of the SDGs through the research and teaching carried out at the university, as well as additional projects run by students and staff and the university as a whole to effect change both within campus and in the outside world.
 The results of the survey were released in the 2016/17 Environmental Sustainabilty Report.
-We aim to repeat the survey every two years, with the next update to be published once a review of modules is completed in 2019.
+We aim to repeat the survey every two years, but this has been delayed due to a review of modules and programmes across the university.
+As part of the development of our Climate Action Strategy, we mapped climate and sustainability education, and we will be carrying out a more in-depth audit in the summer 2021.